"The Rite": A Movie Review.

 "A Devout Meditation in Memory of Adolf Eichman," in The Non-Violent Alternative (New York: Farrar, Straus & Giroux, 1980), p.
 161.

-Is this "adjustment" how a Jew becomes Mengele?
 Judaism's instruction that moral life is a struggle against human imperfection through acceptance of God's moral law, especially love for one another, makes "adjustment" to evil impossible for good Jews.
 A Jewish person can never accept evil for this is to reject the Covenant with God.
-An evil person cannot live a Jewish life, cannot live as a Jew, because evil committed against any other person is, in the deepest sense of the word, not kosher. ("Martin Buber and Diet Judaism" and "The Sleeping Prince.")
+An evil person cannot live a Jewish life, cannot live as a Jew, because evil committed against any other person is, in the deepest sense of the word, not kosher. ("Martin Buber and Diet Judaism" and "The Sleeping Prince" then Woody Allen's masterpiece "Crimes and Misdemeanors" and "'Irrational Man': A Movie Review.")

 The priest must love the suffering victim of evil in order for any "exorcism" to succeed.
 In a sense, an actor "possessed" by a character, must identify -- or even love that dramatic character -- without judging the persona that he or she creates if the aesthetic experience is to become real or compelling for audience members.
 This is quite a challenge when playing someone profoundly evil or disturbed.
 This is to speak of Mr. Hopkins' genius and patience or generosity of spirit in creating this powerful illusion on screen.
 The devil -- or Adolf Eichman -- unwittingly, becomes a means of moral instruction and even a pathway to God.
-Good movies may be used as vehicles of moral instruction or therapy as well as aesthetic works. ("The Wanderer and His Shadow" and "Out of the Past" then "What you will" and "God is Texting Me!")
+Good movies may be used as vehicles of moral instruction (or therapy) as well as aesthetic works. ("The Wanderer and His Shadow" and "Out of the Past" then "What you will" and "God is Texting Me!")

-Literature has been described as "an imaginary garden with real toads in it."
-(Anne Sexton) Perhaps we are reminded in this movie that religious narratives are mythologies containing genuine wisdom and truth.
-In this movie, truth is conveyed through some very real-looking toads and scary horses and cats.
+Perhaps we are reminded in this movie that religious narratives are mythologies containing genuine wisdom and truth.
+In this movie, truth is conveyed through some very realistic toads and scary horses and cats.
 All of these creatures have been associated in folklore with demons.
 Please refer to The Chronicles of Narnia and the proceedings of the Most Holy Inquisition.

 Anthony Hopkins is not Father Lucas.
 However, like Father Lucas, Mr. Hopkins wishes us to learn from this "insubstantial pageant" ("The Rite") what is most real and worthy in our lives.
-Reality is not necessarily Oscar awards or fame and fortune -- for these things are also illusions, they are dream-like -- but it is the love that we give and receive for the few moments when we are here, in the audience, applauding stellar performances and welcoming the arrival of new actors who can thrill us.
+Reality is not necessarily Oscar awards or fame and fortune -- for these things are also illusions, they are dream-like -- but reality is the love that we give and receive for the few moments that we are here, in the audience, applauding stellar performances and welcoming the arrival of new actors who can thrill us.
 Every great artistic performance is an act of love. ("'Revolutionary Road': A Movie Review.")

-The Times reviewer was under the impression that the film argues for psychiatry and against exorcism or the reality of evil.
-The exact opposite is true.
 This movie suggests that evil is real and that the protagonist has entered the struggle against the darkness in the world as a Catholic priest -- a task for which he was chosen after all -- only after discovering his own capacities for love and courage. ("'The Reader': A Movie Review.")

 Marta Gastini almost steals this movie from the wily Mr. Hopkins.
 How exiting to wonder when we will next see Ms. Gastini's work.
 Mr. Hopkins will be playing Odin in the soon to be released film, "Thor."
 From a lowly priest to a god.
 Who needs an Oscar when you can be the king of Valhalla?